Posts Tagged ‘border town’

 So, what else might you be able to see & do if you make the trip?
 We’ve already spoken about the market in the M is for Market post – remember, Thursday’s flea market day!

-Across the street is Makepiece
+Across the street is Makepiece…(now closed)

-…who sell ladies & childrens clothes, hand-spun and knitted using wool from the shop owner’s own rare breed sheep.
+…who sell ladies & children’s clothes, hand-spun and knitted using wool from the shop owner’s own rare breed sheep.
 Also handmade soaps, potions & lotions.

 Also, Lyall’s, a small second-hand bookshop, Todmorden Toy and Model Museum and a few charity shops close by.